whistlegraph/aesthetic-computer/README.txt

     - [] "?" jumps to a `learn piece` page for learning more about a piece.
   - [] `Ctrl+x` fullscreen keyboard shortcut does not work on `prompt`.
   + Done
+  - [x] Eliminate Enter button download for painting and also N and P shortcuts.
   - [x] Better dynamic `preview` / thumbnail images.
   - [x] More forgivable colon spacing.
   - [x] Shouldn't be able to load the prompt from the prompt /